diem/diem/language/diem-framework/modules/doc/DiemErrors.md

 # Module `0x1::DiemErrors`

-Module defining error codes used in Move aborts throughout the framework.
+Module defining error codes used in Move aborts throughout the Diem Framework.

 A <code>u64</code> error code is constructed from two values: